 Solicited letters signed and printed on letterhead from collaborators.
 Sample letters in Appendix E are used for solicitation, Appendix E Letter Template

 Section 11: Recommendations for Promotion

 Administrators and committee members should not have collaborated with the candidate in a substantial and ongoing way.
+Please see the Most Common Problems section of this guide to review the complete recommendations about how to distinguish collaborators.
 In such occurrences, they should recuse themselves and, in the case of a department head, appoint a surrogate head.
-If recusing committee members is not feasible, for example because of the size of the department, the committee letters must address the concerns about the independence of the collaborators.
-If these concerns are not addressed, dossiers may be returned to departments to provide committees with the opportunity to do so.
+If recusing committee members is not feasible, for example, because of the size of the department, the committee letters must address the concerns about the independence of collaborators.
+If these concerns are not addressed, Dossiers may be returned to departments to provide committees with the opportunity to do so.
 If the candidate is active in a GIDP, an evaluation from the GIDP Chair should be included in Section 8.
 The positive and negative comments of the outside reviewers should be fairly and fully represented in the letters of the departmental committee and/or department head.